zoras/SampleCode/vdp-java/README.md

 You would need to generate a Call Id for calling Visa Checkout.
 The documentation for generating Call Id can be found at :

 * [Visa Checkout Guide](https://github.com/visa/SampleCode/wiki/Visa-Checkout)

+The sample code provided reads the credentials from configuration file as plain text.
+As a best practice we recommend you to store the credentials in an encrypted form and decrypt while using them.